tikv/pprof-rs/README.md

 # pprof

-`pprof` is a cpu profiler which can be easily integrated into a rust program.
+`pprof` is a cpu profiler that can be easily integrated into a rust program.

 ## Usage